For whatever it's worth: my advice on job hunting in tech

 Bad: “My current company doesn’t promote anyone unless management likes them.
 Everyone knows it, and it sucks.”

-Better: “I feel I’ve grown as much as I can at my current position, and I’m looking for a role with greater challenges, where I can learn more and continue to expand my skills and knowledge.”
+Better: “I feel I’ve grown as much as I can at my current position, and I’m looking for a role with greater challenges, where I can continue to expand my skills and knowledge.”

-Related advice—which goes here because I couldn’t figure out where else to put it—impersonal language is always better in professional contexts.
-(Bonus tip: it’s often better in personal relationships, too.)
+Related advice—which goes here because I couldn’t figure out where else to put it—impersonal language is almost always better in professional contexts.
+(It’s often better in personal relationships, too.)

 Bad: